 Yes, eagle-eyed reader, that's a diaper bag on the left.
 Co-founders Adam and Jeff both had newborn boys at the time.

 Cardinal server Alyvia (who is now our bar manager!) chalked away.

 The staff learned their way around the bar:

 And then we thought everything looked pri-tay, pri-tay, pritay good, we said, OK, let's do this.
 Doors opened, and goods and services were exchanged for U.S. dollars.
 THREE years ago this weekend.

 We said "we" a lot here.
 By "we," we mostly mean these people, the contractors that made Cardinal Spirits possible: Howard's Home Improvement / HFI / Bloomington HVAC / Riverway Plumbing / Clutch Fabrication / Matte Black Architecture / Central Arizona Supply / B-Tech

 We've made nearly two dozen spirits since then, some of which have won awards and medals, appeared in the New York Times and the Wall Street Journal, poured into cocktails at the two-Michelin-starred Restaurant Daniel in NYC.
-We're now distributing in 6 states: Indiana, Illinois, Kentucky, Tennessee, Michigan and New York, and we'll be adding new markets shortly.
+We're now distributing in 12 markets: Indiana, Illinois, Wisconsin, Kentucky, Tennessee, New York, New Jersey, Maryland, D.C., Rhode Island, Massachusetts, and Connecticut.

-Our tasting room grew into a full bar, and earlier this year, we added a kitchen so that we could serve dinner 7 days a week, and brunch on the weekends.
+Our tasting room grew into a full bar, and in year 3, we added a kitchen so that we could serve dinner 7 days a week, and brunch on the weekends…